SouthernMethodistUniversity/access/sections/power.md

 - Maps
 - Algorithms

 Categories are key to digital tools in many ways: the classification systems used by libraries and archives, the tags used on websites, the methods of categorization informing algorithms, and the spatial divisions on a map.
-The production and reproduction of these categories shapes how things/people/places etc. are identified and grouped together, and also what is searchable, findable, and foregrounded.
+The production and reproduction of these categories shapes how things/people/places, etc., are identified and grouped together, and also what is searchable, findable, and foregrounded.

 ![A comic from Postcolonial #DH No. 28 by Adeline Koh: "Wikipedia and the politics of gender categorization."
 In the image, a bunch of white men stand to the left behind a roped off area, and a bunch of people of color and women stand to the right.
 A white male facing the people to the right says to them, "I'm sorry, there just isn't any more space in the main wikipedia 'American Novelist' category.
 Maybe you oculd join the 'American Woman Novelist' category?"](../images/wiki.png)

 Image source: A comic by Adeline Koh from [#DHPoco: Postcolonial Digital Humanities](http://dhpoco.tumblr.com/), shared here with her permission.

-## Bias in, bias out: systems of oppression and inputting human bias
+## Bias in, bias out: Systems of oppression and inputting human bias

-**Human beings** are making decisions that inform how these groupings are being made, and human "beliefs are embedded in the design and concept of technological systems" (Broussard 2018, page 67).
+**Human beings** are making decisions that inform how these groupings are being made, and human "beliefs are embedded in the design and concept of technological systems" (Broussard, 2018, page 67).
 Technology is not unbiased, but rather will inevitably represent the decisions of its human creators who each create from their own situated standpoints—personally, socially, and historically.

 The United States, for example, is a society shaped by dominant systems of oppression such as *white supremacy*, *settler colonialism*, and *cis-hetero-patriarchy* (see the [Glossary](glossary.md) for definitions).
-These oppressive systems effect—sometimes intentionally, sometimes not—the decisions people make when they create digital platforms or tools (or anything for that matter!) and the parameters of what is permitted/supported/funded to be created and shared, and thus also shape the output that results from these digital platforms or tools or their computations.
+These oppressive systems effect — sometimes intentionally, sometimes not — the decisions people make when they create digital platforms or tools (or anything for that matter!) and the parameters of what is permitted/supported/funded to be created and shared, and thus also shape the output that results from these digital platforms or tools or their computations.

 > "Writing a presentation on library cataloging and classification & realizing that there is nothing serendipitous about serendipitous browsing.
 As with everything else, someone *decided* where the book you found on the shelf would land.
-Someone with biases because we all have them" (Jenna Freedman @zinelib on Twitter, shared here with her permission.
+Someone with biases because we all have them," (Jenna Freedman @zinelib on Twitter, shared here with her permission.
 Also see: [Jenna Freedman, "Library Cataloging and Classification: Reifying the Default," 2018](https://lowereastsidelibrarian.info/talks/2018/moma))

 > "Human beings are developing the digital platforms we use, and as I present evidence of the recklessness and lack of regard that is often shown to women and people of color in some of the output of these systems, it will become increasingly difficult for technology companies to separate their systematic and inequitable employment practices, and the far-right ideological bents of some of their employees, from the products they make for the public."
 (Safiya Umoja Noble, *Algorithms of Oppression: How Search Engines Reinforce Racism*, 2018, page 2; see also Meredith Broussard, *Artificial Unintelligence: How Computers Misunderstand the World*, chapter six, 2018)